dkokkinos/stripe-sample/README.md

 # stripe-sample
-a sample application for stripe payments integration
+for full documentation of the stripe gateway see here - https://softwareparticles.com/stripe-payment-gateway-dotnet/